vespersword/courses-website/README.md

 <h2> Account to test credit constraint when enrolling and university constraint(university of this account is VITC so try enrolling in Maths course MAT1002 which is for VITV only) <br>
   Username: 'restrict_test' Password: 'password'

-<h1> This is a course registration website implemented with Express along with MongoDB and PUG as a template engine. </h1>
+<h1> This is a course registration website implemented with Express along with mongoDB Atlas and PUG as a template engine. </h1>

 <h2> Implementation Details </h2>
   <ul>